-These are a type of daily-wear, reusable soft lens that can be worn every day over the course of a month.
+Monthly contact lenses are a type of daily-wear, reusable soft lens that can be worn every day over a month.
 They are made from a material that allows oxygen to pass through the lens to the cornea, making them breathable and suitable for everyday use, ensuring maximum comfort.

 Are monthly contact lenses safe?

-The monthly contact lenses that your Specsavers optician will recommend are made using the latest optical technology and are very safe when they are cleaned and stored properly and used according to the recommended schedule.
+Monthly contact lenses that your optician will recommend are made using the latest optical technology and are very safe when they are cleaned and stored properly and used according to the recommended schedule.

 The biggest safety issue may be the slight risk of infection due to the nature of ‘putting something in your eye’.
-However, studies also show that many wearers tend to use their monthly contact lenses for up to twice as long as recommended.3 Also, it’s not uncommon for some people leave them in overnight, increasing the risk of infection by twentyfold.3 This is why we encourage our wearers to attend aftercare appointments with their optometrist to ensure they’re using their contact lenses correctly and safely.
+However, studies also show that many wearers tend to use their monthly contact lenses for up to twice as long as recommended.3 Also, it’s not uncommon for some people to leave them in overnight, increasing the risk of infection by twentyfold.3 This is why we encourage our wears to stay educated on tips for wearing contacts and to attend aftercare appointments with their optometrist to ensure they’re using their contact lenses correctly and safely.